usnistgov/FIPS201/_FIPS201/introduction.md

-authentication mechanism (Section 6.2.5) has been deprecated, since it provides LITTLE or NO assurance in the identity of the cardholder, and so relying systems SHOULD phase out use of this authentication mechanism. [^CHUID] The VIS authentication mechanism (Section 6.2.6) has been deprecated as a stand-alone authentication mechanism, but it MAY still be used in conjunction with other authentication mechanisms.
+authentication mechanism (Section 6.2.5) has been deprecated, since it provides LITTLE or NO assurance in the identity of the cardholder, and so relying systems SHOULD phase out use of this authentication mechanism. [^CHUID] The VIS authentication mechanism (Section 6.2.6) has been deprecated as a stand-alone authentication mechanism, but it could still be used in conjunction with other authentication mechanisms.

 In the case of deprecated features on PIV Cards, such as the authentication key map, existing PIV Cards with the deprecated features remain valid, however, new PIV Cards SHOULD NOT include the deprecated